JEFFTheDev/RTI-Bridge/README.md

 # RTI Bridge
-RTI Bridge with HLA RTI functionalities for prototype purposes written in C++.
+Basic API with some HLA RTI functionalities for prototype purposes written in C++.